Sarget de Gruaud Larose Saint-Julien 2019 - Second Vin

 Wine rated (2022 guide) 90/100

-A lovely fruity nose, with spring flowers and very pleasant vegetal notes.
-The palate is fresh and charming, revealing notes of blueberry and honeysuckle.
-The simplicity and straightforwardness of this wine make it very drinkable.
-The embodiment of classicism.
+A lovely, fruity nose, with spring flowers and very pleasant herbal notes.
+On the palate, it is fresh and charming, revealing notes of blueberry and honeysuckle.
+The simplicity and integrity of this wine make it very easy to drink.
+The epitome of a classic.

 Yves Beck